vixns/wp-docker-bootstrap/step2/README.md

 Setup a docker wordpress installation in minutes and get ready to work with Vixns Clusters.
 This project includes a lemp stack (nginx + php-fpm + mariadb), a [mailhog](https://github.com/mailhog/MailHog) instance to manage outgoing emails, phpMyAdmin and a minio instance that will make your wordpress website "S3 ready".
-The `/wp-content/upload` folder is not used anymore, all uploaded files will be stored into your local minio instance (stored in`/S3` folder).
+The `/wp-content/upload` folder is not used anymore, all uploaded files will be stored into your local minio instance.
 Then, in order to deploy a staging / production environnement, you'll need a remote S3 bucket, ask our team !

 ## Usage